-- What is short-term renters insurance?
+- What is short-term rental insurance?

-- Is short-term renters insurance necessary?
+- Is short-term rental insurance required?

-What does short-term rental insurance cover?
+- How much does short-term rental insurance cost?

 How much does short-term rental insurance cost?